General considerations

 Payments

 The Journal of Medicine and Life is committed to providing authors with a seamless and efficient publishing experience.
-To ensure the timely and accurate publication of each article a one-time payment of 600 EUR upon acceptance of the article is necessary.
+To ensure the timely and accurate publication of each article, a one-time payment upon acceptance is necessary.
+The publishing fees are as follows:

 Please note that payment should be initiated after receiving a final and positive decision to publish the article (status "ACCEPT").
 Once payment is received, the article(s) will be sent to the production department for publication.